docker-hy/docker-hy.github.io/pages/part0.md

 The course is composed of 4 parts, first of which is part 0 and contains the pre-requisites for all the upcoming exercises.
 The parts should take 5-25 hours each to complete.

-Here are additional instructions for the end of the course: [completion](/completion)
+Here are additional instructions for completion are after each part and on the [exercises page](/exercises)

 ### Grading ##